 The login URL module displays the login URL for the sub-user.
-Both the root account and the sub-account can copy the URL by clicking Copy icon to the right of the URL.
+Both the root account and the sub-account can copy the URL by clicking the Copy icon on the right of the URL.

 The sensitive operations module displays the overview information of all sensitive operations under the current root account in the last 3 days (up to 50 entries).
 The displayed information includes account ID, operator ID, sensitive operation details, and operation time.
 You can also click View All Records to enter the Cloud Audit Console to view more detailed sensitive operation records.

-For the security of your accounts and assets in Tencent Cloud, you are strongly recommended to complete all the configurations in the security guide.
+For the security of your accounts and assets in Tencent Cloud, we strongly recommend you complete all the configurations in the security guide.

 The security guide module provides basic CAM feature descriptions and necessary security operation guidance, such as binding MFA devices to root accounts, enabling account protection for root accounts, creating sub-accounts, and creating groups and adding sub-accounts.

-- Operation permission: the Bind MFA Device to Root Account and Enable Account Protection for Root Account features can only be done by the root account, while the other five features can be completed by all authorized users.
+- Operation permission: the Bind MFA device to root account and Enable account protection for root account features can only be used by the root account, while the other five features can be used by all authorized users.

 - Feature status: each feature has two states: Not Completed and Completed.
 The root account user can view the status of each feature.
 Sub-accounts cannot view feature statuses.

-Multi-factor authentication (MFA) is an additional layer of security protection provided by Tencent Cloud besides authentication with username and password.
+Multi-factor authentication (MFA) is an additional layer of protection provided by Tencent Cloud in addition to username and password.
 Currently, two types of MFA devices are supported: hardware MFA devices and virtual MFA devices.

 Account protection includes login protection and operation protection.
-After login protection is enabled, you need to verify your identity through MFA when logging in to the Tencent Cloud Console.
-After operation protection is enabled, you need to verify your identity through MFA when performing sensitive operations.
+If login protection is enabled, you need to verify your identity via MFA device when logging into Tencent Cloud.
+If operation protection is enabled, you need to complete multi-factor authentication for sensitive operations.